bm2-lab/comboSC/README.md

 ## Running comboSC
 ### Command in terminal
 ```
-Rscript new_sctc.R [exp] [meta] [sim] [Patid]
+comboSC.R [exp] [meta] [sim] [patid]
 ```
 - exp: expression_matrix
 - meta:cell metadate in patients
 - sim :Threshold of similarity between query cell and reference expression profile.
 - patid:If the input contains more than one patient, we need to specify the id of the patient to be calculated.
 ### Metadata specifications
 The cell metadata is a file in csv or csv.gz format, where the `"cell.id"` must be in the first column, corresponding to the column name of the expression profile.
 There are other columns to describe the cell information.
-The columns that must be included are: 1, `"patient"`, the patient number where the cell is located, if the sample has only one patient, the same value is sufficient.
-2, `"cancertype"`, the cancer type of the sample, must be one of the ten cancer types mentioned in the description, including, `"BCC", " BRCA", "CRC", "HNSC", "SKCM", "NSCLC", "PAAD", "SKCM", "LIHC", "AML"`.
+The columns that must be included are: 1, `"patient"`, the patient id where the cell is located, if the sample has only one patient, the same value is sufficient.
+2, `"cancertype"`, the cancer type of the sample, must be one of the ten cancer types mentioned in the description, including, `"BCC", " BRCA", "CRC", "HNSC", "SKCM", "NSCLC", "PAAD", "UCEC", "LIHC", "AML"`.
 3, `"treatment"`, the time period of sampling, including, `"Pre ", "Post", "Duration"`

 Lastly, due to the limitations of existing automated annotation tools in identifying cell types with similarity features, we recommend to use manual cell annotations in the metadata.
 The annotated cell types need to be stated in the `"cluster"` column. comboSC can recognize the following cell type names:
 |Input cell type names|Full name|